brandur/sorg/content/drafts/postgres-atomicity.md

 COMMIT;
 ```

-I don't worry about what's going on.
-I'm given a powerful
+I don't really need to think about what's going on.
+I'm
-high level abstraction (in the form of SQL) which I know
+given a powerful high level abstraction (in the form of
-will work reliably, and as we've seen, Postgres does all
+SQL) which I know will work reliably, and as we've seen,
-the heavy lifting under the cover.
-Good software is a black
+Postgres does all the heavy lifting under the covers.
+Good
-box, and Postgres is an especially dark one (although with
+software is a black box, and Postgres is an especially dark
-pleasantly accessible internals).
+one (although with pleasantly accessible internals).

 Thank you to [Peter Geoghegan][peter] for patiently
-answering all my layman questions about Postgres
+answering all my amateur questions about Postgres
 transactions and snapshots, and giving me some pointers for
 finding relevant code.